Sat Apr 4 at 10:30am

 No prior experience with Ayurveda is necessary, just curiosity and a desire to feel more balanced in daily life.

-Yoga can help with chronic pain like a soothing balm for your body.
-It can help reduce pain and stiffness, improve flexibility, and increase strength.
-Plus, it's a lot more fun than suffering in silence.
+Yoga can help with depression like a ray of sunshine for your mind.
+It can help reduce stress and anxiety, improve self-esteem, and increase feelings of happiness and well-being.
+Plus, it's a lot more fun than sitting in a therapist's office all day.